GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - The IPO parade continues as Wish files, Bumble targets an eventual debut
+  - US cell carrier Assist Wireless exposed thousands of customer IDs
      <hr/>

-      - *Last Monday will go down in the books as a historic day for unicorn liquidity, as company after company dropped their IPO filings onto the internet for the world to read.
-It was great.
-But this week is still managing a good grip of IPO news, with Wish announc…*
+      - *A website bug exposed customer driver's licenses, passports, and Social Security numbers.*

-  - Carewell raises $5M for a vetted marketplace aimed at family caregivers
+  - 'The Mandalorian' launches its second season on Oct.
+30
       <hr/>

-      - *Caregivers, both paid and unpaid, have been in the spotlight this year as one of the key categories of front-line workers helping cope with the coronavirus pandemic.
-On one hand, they have been in great need, especially as the infection seemed to hit hardest …*
+      - *“The Mandalorian” is returning to Disney+ with new episodes starting on October 30.
+The Star Wars spinoff series (created by Jon Favreau) was the biggest original offering when Disney+ launched in November of last year.
+With its story of a mysterious bounty h…*

-  - Workplace management startup Legion raises $22 million
+  - Google's personalized audio news feature, Your News Update, comes to Google Podcasts
       <hr/>

-      - *Legion, an artificial intelligence driven platform for workplace management, has raised a $22 million series B round led by Stripes with participation from Workday Ventures and others.
-Legion is designed to help employers better manage their hourly workforces…*
+      - *Last year, Google launched a personalized playlist of audio news called “Your News Update” for Google Assistant.
+The feature leverages machine learning techniques to understand the news content and how it relates to the listener’s own likes and interests.
+Tod…*

-  - A SonicWall cloud bug exposed corporate networks to hackers
+  - Transposit scores $35M to build data-driven runbooks for faster disaster recovery
       <hr/>

-      - *The bug exposed thousands of corporate networks to hackers.*
+      - *Transposit is a company built by engineers to help engineers, and one big way to help them is to get systems up and running faster when things go wrong — as they always will at some point.
+Transposit has come up with a way to build runbooks for faster disaste…*

-  - Learn how to raise your first dollars at Disrupt 2020
+  - The IPO parade continues as Wish files, Bumble targets an eventual debut
       <hr/>

-       - *Deciding how to go about getting your initial funding is always a tricky subject, as the wrong move could adversely impact your young company.
-At Disrupt 2020 this September 14-18, we’ll showcase three amazing investors and experts who’ve shepherded multiple …*
+       - *Last Monday will go down in the books as a historic day for unicorn liquidity, as company after company dropped their IPO filings onto the internet for the world to read.
+It was great.
+But this week is still managing a good grip of IPO news, with Wish announc…*

 <br />